Skip to content

 -subset.rootsWill create ROOTS subset.
 The value in Column B will be used as a subset expression. $ROOTS subset keyword will be used if omitted.

 Element 1-NUse a separate row to specify the dimension element names in the order you want them to be in the dimension.
-There are 2 ways to organize elements into a parent-child hierarchy: you can eiher use a space indentation in column A or you can specify the parent element in column B. You can specify the element type and weight after a semicolon, for example: ElementName:-1 will add ElementName child element with -1 weight; Comment:S will create a string element.
+There are 2 ways to organize elements into a parent-child hierarchy: you can eiher use a space indentation in column A or you can specify the parent element in column B. You can specify the element type and weight after a colon, for example: ElementName:-1 will add ElementName child element with -1 weight; Comment:S will create a string element.
 If attributes are defined above, you can specify the element attribute values in the corresponding columns

 For instance let's create Period dimension containing 2022 and 2023 months.
 Let's also add en and fr localized captions.
 Also let's create the default and system subset: